santnair0599/Spam-SMS-Classification---Heroku-Deployment/README.md

 ![Alt Text](https://github.com/santnair0599/Spam-SMS-Classification---Heroku-Deployment/blob/main/readme_resources/spam-sms-web-app.gif?raw=true)

 ## Overview
-This is a simple image classification Flask app trained on the top of Keras API.
-The trained model (`app/model/model.h5`) takes an image (Indian Paper Currency) as an input and predict the class of image from __10, 20, 50, 100, 200, 500, 2000__ denomination.

-## Motivation
-What could be a perfect way to utilize unfortunate lockdown period?
-Like most of you, I spend my time in cooking, Netflix, coding and reading some latest research papers on weekends.
-The idea of classifying indian currency struck to me when I was browsing through some research papers.
-I couldn't find any relevant research paper (and of course dataset!) associated with it.
-And that led me to collect the images of Indian currency to train a deep learning model using [this](https://github.com/hardikvasa/google-images-download) amazing tool.
+This is a simple text classification problem using python where we sort spam messages from ham.
+The dataset that we’re using can be found at https://www.kaggle.com/uciml/sms-spam-collection-dataset.
+The dataset contains one set of SMS messages in English of 5,574 messages, tagged as being ham (legitimate) or spam.
+The modules used for building the model are — pandas, numpy, nltk, string and sklearn.
+Finally, a python web API is created using Flask and the model is deployed in Heroku.

-## Technical Aspect
+## Project Lifecycle
 This project is divided into two part:
+**1. Exploratory Data Analysis:**
+**1. Feature Engineering:**
+**1. Feature Selection:**
+**1. Model Creation and Hyperparameter Tuning:**
+**1. Model Deployemnt:**

-1. Training a deep learning model using Keras. (_Not covered in this repo.
+Training a deep learning model using Keras. (_Not covered in this repo.
 I'll update the link here once I make it public._)
 2. Building and hosting a Flask web app on Heroku.
     - A user can choose image from a device or capture it using a pre-built camera.
     - Used __Amazon S3 Bucket__ to store the uploaded image and predictions.